keefo/NOJ/README.md

 2. Fork this repository.
 3. Clone the forked project into your local machine.
 4. Under the folder, run ```composer install```
-5. Config .env file to map your local environment.
+5. Config .env.example file to .env file and edit it to map your local environment.
 6. Start coding add new features.

 ## Contributors